Foundations of the Variational Discrete Action Theory

-Therefore, the SPD-d can be exactly evaluated for the Hubbard model in $d=\infty$, making VDAT a potent tool for solving the multi-band Hubbard model in $d=\infty$.
+For $\discn\ge4$, this yields new variational wave functions that can be exactly evaluated in $d=\infty$ (see Reference \onlinecite{Cheng2020short} for applications).
 The VDAT gives a long awaited variational understanding of $d=\infty$, which traditionally necessitated the use of Green's function based approaches.
 The SPD-d within the SCDA can also be applied as an approximation in finite dimensions, improving upon well characterized theories such as the Gutzwiller approximation.

 The VDAT formalism unifies many seemingly disparate variational wave functions, connecting Hartree-Fock, the Gutzwiller wave function, etc, all into the same framework, while putting forward an infinite number of extensions.
 Equally importantly, the integer time Green's function and the discrete action theory provides a paradigm for generalizing concepts from the standard many-body Green's functions methods.
 For example, once the general formalism was identified, it was obvious how to realize the dynamical mean-field theory in the integer time formalism, allowing for remarkably accurate results at $\discn=3$\cite{Cheng2020short}.